dylan-lang/opendylan/documentation/library-reference/source/common-dylan/threads.rst

 Dylan language constructs.

-The library guarantees that *element* and *element-setter* will be atomic for all of Dylan’s non-stretchy built-in collection classes, and for :drm:`<table>`, except for subclasses of :drm:`<string>`, and limited collections where the elements are constrained to be either of a type for which slots and variables do not guarantee atomicity (see
+The library guarantees that *element* and *element-setter* will be atomic for all of Dylan's non-stretchy built-in collection classes, and for :drm:`<table>`, except for subclasses of :drm:`<string>`, and limited collections where the elements are constrained to be either of a type for which slots and variables do not guarantee atomicity (see